-If you have not previously used an RP-series microcontroller-based board, begin by reading the Raspberry Pi Picoseries Python SDK book.
+If you have not previously used an RP2040-based board, begin by reading the Raspberry Pi Pico Python SDK book.

 More information on using Bluetooth from MicroPython can be found online in the MicroPython documentation.

 6.1.
 Advertising a Bluetooth service